 There is a classic weightlifting routine called 5x5, which means five sets of five repetitions of moderately heavy weight.
 Typically, athletes will lift 75% to 80% of their one-repetition max lift (1RM) for the 5x5 workout.

-As a trainer and long-time lifter and runner, I enjoy adding a short segment of 5 minutes of cardio to each set as a recovery exercise for more lifting.
+As a trainer and longtime lifter and runner, I enjoy adding a short segment of five minutes of cardio to each set as a recovery exercise for more lifting.
 If you are serious about your 1RM, you can eliminate or limit the cardio option for this workout.
-But, if running, rucking, or other events are part of your training, you may want to add these cardio events either during the lift phase or at least after the lift as a cooldown and maintenance piece.
+But if running, rucking or other events are part of your training, you may want to add these cardio events, either during the lift phase or at least after the lift as a cooldown and maintenance piece.

 Here is a workout that replaces the barbell lifts with the TRX and weight vests.
-You can make the TRX tougher by wearing a weight vest during the leg and full body exercises if you prefer.
+You can make the TRX tougher by wearing a weight vest during the leg and full-body exercises if you prefer.
 You may find five repetitions is too easy.
-You can either add more weight or more repetitions.
+You either can add more weight or more repetitions.

 The original 5x5x5 workout consists of a five-minute cardio interval, squats, bench presses, deadlifts, abs or plank pose, and weight pull-ups arranged in a circuit.
 The TRX version looks like this:

 "5x5x5 Minute Workout"

 - Wt.
 TRX squat/row 5